aliyun/terraform-provider-alicloud/website/docs/r/cs_serverless_kubernetes.html.markdown

 * `vswitch_id` - (Required, ForceNew) The vswitch where new kubernetes cluster will be located.
 Specify one vswitch's id, if it is not specified, a new VPC and VSwicth will be built.
 It must be in the zone which `availability_zone` specified.
 * `new_nat_gateway` - (Optional) Whether to create a new nat gateway while creating kubernetes cluster.
 Default to true.
 * `endpoint_public_access_enabled` - (Optional, ForceNew) Whether to create internet  eip for API Server.
 Default to false.
-* `private_zone` - (Optional, ForceNew) Whether to create internet  eip for API Server.
+* `private_zone` - (Optional, ForceNew) Enable Privatezone if you need to use the service discovery feature within the serverless cluster.
 Default to false.
 * `deletion_protection` - (Optional, ForceNew) Whether enable the deletion protection or not.
     - true: Enable deletion protection.
     - false: Disable deletion protection.